kochlisGit/TMDB-Search-Engine/README.md

 # Description
 This is the core of a simple Movie Database implentation.
 It downloads data (Movies, Reviews, Actors & Characters, etc.) from TMDB, in JSON Format, then parses them and finally stores them into a local index (Internet connection is required, in order to download the data, when the app runs for the first time in a device).
 After that, the index is loaded in the memory.
 Then, the user can ask queries and retrieve documents.
+It comes with a simple front-end window, in order to visualize the results.

 # Extremely Fast Parallel Downloading
 The core uses parallel streams and parallel executors, in order to download the data from TMDB very fast.
 By default, the core uses 2 Threads that constantly fetch pages